Possessive Aggression in Dogs: What You Should Know

 Baby gates, crates, doors, and other physical means can be used to keep dogs separate or prevent them from accessing areas of the home they want to guard.

-You can also use these methods to keep children away from dogs when they aren’t supervised and keep the items a dog may guard out of reach.
+You can also use these methods to keep children away from pets when they aren’t supervised and keep the items a dog may guard out of reach.

 Leashes and tethers can also be helpful in some situations, and for some dogs, wearing a muzzle is a very useful form of management.

-The type of muzzle that is best for this situation is one where the dog can fully pant, breathe, and drink – a basket muzzle with plenty of space.
+The type of muzzle that is best for this situation is one where the pet can fully pant, breathe, and drink – a basket muzzle with plenty of space.

 The Muzzle Up!
 Project has excellent resources on fitting a muzzle as well as how to teach your dog to be comfortable wearing one, so that they aren’t stressed out by it.